Killing of Trayvon Martin: Shooting

 On the evening of February 26, 2012, Zimmerman observed Martin as he returned to the Twin Lakes housing community after having walked to a nearby convenience store.
 At the time, Zimmerman was driving through the neighborhood on a personal errand.

 At approximately 7:09 p.m., Zimmerman called the Sanford police non-emergency number to report a suspicious person in the Twin Lakes community.
 Zimmerman said, "We've had some break-ins in my neighborhood, and there's a real suspicious guy ...".
 He described an unknown male "just walking around looking about" in the rain and said, "This guy looks like he is up to no good or he is on drugs or something."
 Zimmerman reported that the person had his hand in his waistband and was walking around looking at homes.
 He also mentioned that Martin was wearing a "dark hoodie, like a grey hoodie."
-On the recording, Zimmerman is heard saying, "these assholes, they always get away."
+On the recording, Zimmerman is heard saying, "These assholes, they always get away."

-About two minutes into the call, Zimmerman said, "he's running".
+About two minutes into the call, Zimmerman said, "He's running".
 The dispatcher asked, "He's running?
 Which way is he running?"
 Noises on the tape at this point have been interpreted by some media outlets as the sound of a car door chime, possibly indicating Zimmerman opened his car door.
-Zimmerman followed Martin, eventually losing sight of him.
+Zimmerman later acknowledged exiting his vehicle and said he walked to a nearby T-intersection to see which direction Martin had gone and to obtain an address.
 The dispatcher asked Zimmerman if he was following him.
-When Zimmerman answered, "yeah", the dispatcher said, "We don't need you to do that."
+When Zimmerman answered, "Yeah", the dispatcher said, "We don't need you to do that."
 Zimmerman responded, "Okay."
 Zimmerman asked that police call him upon their arrival so he could provide his location.
 Zimmerman ended the call at 7:15 p.m.

 After Zimmerman ended his call with police, a violent encounter took place between him and Martin.
 It ended with Zimmerman fatally shooting Martin 70 yd from the rear door of the townhouse where Martin was staying.